 This way you can maximize savings made throughout the business by optimizing processes across the company, not just in the purchasing departments.

 You’ll never know the success of your e-Procurement process if you don’t have a benchmark to test it against.
-Therefore, before implementing a new e-Procurement process, benchmark the costs, time and other metrics you want to measure when the new system is in use.
+Therefore, before implementing a new e-Procurement process (after finishing reading this e-Procurement best practices guide of course), benchmark the costs, time and other metrics you want to measure when the new system is in use.

 Measurable results will not only help you see the benefits of your e-Procurement system, but will also help you sell the system to your staff.